-Hand stitching is an essential sewing skill every sewer should possess and master.
+Hand stitching is an essential sewing skill every sewer must possess and master.
 With machine stitching, you might think hand stitching is a thing of the past, but it’s not really.
 As you progress to more complicated sewing projects, you’ll find your sewing machine skills can only do so much and a lot of the finer details are still done by hand.
 Learn the basics and the essential hand stitches here!

 Essential Hand Stitching Patterns Useful to Every Sewer

 The whip stitch is one of the easiest hand stitching techniques you can learn.
 This hand stitch consists of short diagonal stitches often used in hemming.
 To create this stitch, follow these step-by-step instructions:

 - Pull the thread or your threaded needle through your top fabric, making sure the knot stays in between the two fabrics.

 - Pierce through your bottom fabric and exit at the same place you started with on the top fabric.
 This will lock in your starting stitches in place.

 - Push the needle through the bottom fabric, creating a diagonal stitch on the edges of your fabric.
 Your needle and thread must exit the top fabric to secure the fabrics together.